willidad/wk-charts/tasks.md

 Verify animation change impact on bubble and Scatter charts
 - new method does not add value, just complicates things there

-Spline interpolation for line and area charts
+Implemented: c711c07 Spline interpolation for line and area charts